gvwilson/thirdbit/src/fiction/santas/index.md

 "Whatever shall we do?"

 Finner turned around slowly.
-The person standing there was wearing a carefully-patched red coat and a tasselled hat.
+The elf standing there was wearing a carefully-patched green coat and a tasselled hat.
 Der steel body and cheery painted face was scratched and dented, but the ray gun de was pointing at Finner looked brand new.